 Before taking Juluca, tell your health care provider:

 - If you are allergic to any of the HIV medicines in Juluca (dolutegravir or rilpivirine) or any other medicines.

 - If you have ever had a severe skin rash or allergic reaction to medicines that contain dolutegravir or rilpivirine.

 - If you have or have ever had liver problems, including B infection (HBV) or hepatitis C virus infection (HCV).

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 You should not take Juluca at the time of becoming pregnant or during the first 12 weeks of pregnancy.
-Talk to your health care provider about possible risks with taking Juluca when pregnant.
+Talk to your health care provider about the risks of taking Juluca during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking Juluca.